 Things to do in Lanzarote

 Our Lanzarote villas offer the opportunity to holiday in a unique and remarkable environment and provide the perfect hub to explore a truly beautiful volcanic island.
-Timanfaya National Park is a place of natural awe and wonderment and has been a UNESCO Biosphere Reserve since 1993.
-In fact, the entire island holds this prestigious status thanks to its simply breath-taking, fiery red landscape.
+The entire island was declared a UNESCO Biosphere Reserve in 1993 and many of our luxury Lanzarote villas are close to Timanfaya National Park, where the extreme terrain, variety of colours, silhouettes of volcanoes and jagged coastline make the park extraordinarily beautiful.
 However, that’s not all Lanzarote has to offer.
-Although further inland has a largely unspoiled crater-like appearance resembling a well-known red planet, Lanzarote’s coastline is home to well-established holiday resorts and fine sandy beaches enabling holidaymakers to return here year after year.
+Lanzarote’s coastline is home to well-established holiday resorts, fine sandy beaches and a plethora of family activities, ensuring holidaymakers choose a Lanzarote villa holiday year after year.

 There’s no shortage of beaches to discover on this sun-soaked island.
 Our villas to rent in Lanzarote are nicely dotted around glorious stretches of sand and picturesque coves.
-Playa Blanca (‘White Beach’) is a Blue Flag bay of pure white sand – the ideal spot for topping up the tan.
+If you choose one of our Playa Blanca villas, stunning beaches are right on your doorstep including a Blue Flag bay of pure white sand – the ideal spot for topping up the tan.
 Puerto del Carmen is Lanzarote’s most established resort and the main beach here (Playa Grande) offers plenty of amenities.

 Nightlife in Lanzarote

 Expect an array of evening entertainment on your Lanzarote villa holiday.
-In the established resorts such as Puerto del Carmen and Playa Blanca there are a multitude of bars and clubs on offer for those wanting to extend their nights into the late morning, whereas for those after something more laid-back, enjoy a cocktail or two at the chic Puerto Calero marina.
+In the established resort of Puerto del Carmen, there are a multitude of bars and clubs on offer for those wanting to extend their nights into the late morning.
+For those after something more laid-back, enjoy tapas at the chic marina in Puerto Caleroand sample some of Lanzarote's best cocktails in Costa Teguise.
+We recommend one of ourvillas in Playa Blancato be close to the swish Marina Rubicón, home tostylish bars and exclusive restaurants for those seeking a more discerning type of nightlife.

 Food and Drink in Lanzarote

 Restaurants here will cater for all of your needs, with a variety of international cuisines and Spanish specialities on offer.
 A Canary Island dish you’ll love is ‘Papas Arrugdas’ – a small jacket potato drizzled in a spicy pepper sauce.
-Head to the island’s capital Arrecife to stock up on local produce such as meat, fruit and vegetables – perfect for cooking up a storm at your villa in Lanzarote.
+Many of our villas in Puerto del Carmen are close to the Old Town dotted with authentic seafood restaurants, while the island’s capital Arrecife is the ideal place to stock up on local produce such as meat, fruit and vegetables – perfect for cooking up a storm at your villa in Lanzarote.

 History and Culture in Lanzarote